-Toxic chemicals are in the air you breath.
+Toxic chemicals are in the air you breathe.
 They’re in the water you drink.
-And they can even end up in your food supply - despite your best efforts to avoid them.
+And they can even end up in your food supply — despite your best efforts to avoid them.

 Instead, here are 5 simple yet effective ways to reduce toxins in your body.

 Maybe you’re at a point in your life where sleep has become your favorite hobby.
 (Raise your hand if you’re already looking forward to getting back to sleep tonight!)

 Or maybe you’re in the what-the-heck-is-sleep phase of life typically reserved for parents with young children or grad students pushing to make the grade.

 Sleep makes you feel restored and helps to store memories.
 But is that really all it does?

 A few years ago, scientists discovered what is known as the glymphatic system.

 It’s how your body removes waste and toxins from your brain.
 Think of it as a series of pressurized tubes flushing your noggin, kind of like the lymph system.

 And this system is up to 10x more active while you are asleep.